 Healthy Boundaries in Relationships: A Therapist’s Guide to Protecting Your Energy

-Let’s get one thing straight: boundaries aren't walls—they're doors with locks, welcome mats, and maybe even a neon sign that says, “Please remove your emotional shoes before entering.”
+Let’s get one thing straight: boundaries aren't walls—they're doors with locks, welcome mats, and maybe even a neon sign that says, “Please leave your emotional baggage at the door.”

 As a Tampa therapist and art therapist, I see how boundary issues show up in all kinds of relationships—and how setting healthy ones can change everything.